sipeed/sipeed_wiki/docs/hardware/en/maixzero/sense/start.md

 ### blink_baremetal.uf2

-Draging and dropoing this file to u-disk, then repower M0sense, LED flashes, open the serial port the LED states are printed.
+Dragging and dropping this file to u-disk, then repower M0sense, LED flashes, open the serial port and the LED states are printed.

 - Open the serial port